Physician Practice Marketing

 Traditional medial is still working for healthcare.
 While Telos Digital Marketing focuses on online marketing for physician practices because of the track-ability and ease of changes, there is still very much a place for traditional media, especially for brand building.

 When most people think of print advertising they think of the Yellow Pages or newspapers.
-Although those are popular anymore and we wouldn’t recommend them except in certain situations, postcards to current patients and direct mailings can work well.
+Although those are popular anymore and we wouldn’t recommend them except in certain situations, postcards to current patients and direct mailings can work well for almost all medical specialties.

 TV can be an effective advertising strategy for physicians.
 The cost involved with TV in many markets makes it almost impossible for smaller practices to be able to do it very effectively.
 It is a great way to brand your practice and if ads are done well can drive traffic for specific XXXXX services.
 Streaming TV has started to replace traditional TV as many people “cut the cord” to cable tv.